Gold Leaf Easter Eggs: how to make easy DIY Easter eggs. Perfect for your Easter decorating.

 - plastic craft eggs

 - gold leaf adhesive

-With pretty golden Easter eggs, life really is a party!
+With pretty DIY gold leaf Easter eggs, life really is a party!

 You might also like our Marble Easter Eggs here.